KedarKandel/E-Shop/README.md

 Installation
 Clone the repository to your local machine.

-Run npm install in the root directory to install the dependencies.
+cd Backend:
+Run:  `npm install` to install dependencies for backend.

-Run npm start to start the application.
+Run npm start to start the backend server. cd Frontend: `npm install` to install dependencies for frontend.

 Navigate to http://localhost:3000 to view the application in your browser.

 Usage
-Register a new account or sign in if you already have one.
+- Register a new account or sign in if you already have one.

-Fork the repository.
-Create a new branch with a descriptive name.
-Make your changes and submit a pull request.
+- visitor can explore the products, filter and sort based on size date and price

 Licensing